Upwardfi/docs/source/includes/guides.md

 }
 ```

-To initiate a employment data session, you will need your API Key and Secret from the Highline Dashboard, and add a `"scopes":["public"]` attribute to request a public `access_token.` A public AccessToken for the end user is required to initialize Highline link `Connect`.
-To retrieve the AccessToken, make the following HTTP request on your server.
+A public AccessToken is required to initialize Highline link `Connect`.
+To retrieve the public AccessToken, make the following HTTP request on your server.

 `POST https://api.highline.co/auth/token`